mushfiquralam/mushfiquralam/README.md

 # 💫 About Me:
-🔭 I’m currently working on a Deep Learning project<br>🌱 I’m currently learning Reactjs and Nodejs
+🔭 I’m currently working on a Wordpress plugin for Mevrik<br>🌱 I’m currently learning laravel and advanced DBMS

 ## 🌐 Socials: